thescubageek/expensive_math/README.md

 ### ExpensiveMath is here to solve these problems!

-Why use efficient CPU operations when you can leverage **cutting-edge AI technology** to **disrupt the status quo of basic arithmetic?
+Why use efficient CPU operations when you can leverage **cutting-edge AI technology** to **disrupt the status quo of basic arithmetic?**

 This isn't just math - it's **AI-powered mathematical intelligence as a service**!
 We're **democratizing computation** by making every addition operation a **scalable, cloud-native, machine learning experience**.

-Get with the times and **500,000x your mathematical operations inefficiency** with the power of **generative AI**!
+With the power of **generative AI**, you can extend your mathematic operations runtime by over a **staggering 100 MILLION PERCENT!
 This is the future of math, bro - we're not just doing calculations, we're **building the next generation of intelligent computational workflows**.

 Perfect for developers who think their math operations aren't nearly **expensive, slow, or carbon-intensive enough**.
 Finally, a way to make your calculator app require an internet connection and a monthly subscription to OpenAI!